smaegol/PlasFlow/README.md

 ### Conda-based - recommended

-Conda is recommended option for installation as it properly manage all dependencies and allows installation without messing with other packages installed.
+Conda is recommended option for installation as it properly resolve all dependencies (including R and Biostrings) and allows for installation without messing with other packages installed.
 Conda can be used both as the [Anaconda](https://www.anaconda.com/download/), and [Miniconda](https://conda.io/miniconda.html) (which is easier to install and maintain).

 To exclude the possibility of dependencies conflicts its encouraged to create spearate conda environment for Plasflow using command: